-This equipment has been tested and found to comply with the limits for a Class A digital device pursuant to Part 15 of the Federal Communications Commission (FCC) rules.
-These limits are designed to provide reasonable protection against such interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio-frequency energy and, if not installed and used in accordance with the instructions in this manual, may cause interference to radio communications.
-Operation of this equipment in a residential area is likely to cause interference, in which case the user, at the user's own expense, will be required to correct the interference.
+This equipment has been tested and found to comply with the limits for a Class B digital device pursuant to the specifications in Part 15 of Federal Communications Commission (FCC) rules.
+These limits are designed to provide reasonable protection against such interference in a residential installation.
+However, there is no guarantee that the interference will not occur in a particular installation.